Electro-Burn/SC-Tracker/README.md

 Paste webhook sent to you by Discord Org Leadership and hit OK

 You can disable/enable the output to discord via the button on the right.

+Launch SC Tracker at any point while playing SC and it will start tracking events.